AllenSWDB/allenswdb.github.io/databook/glossary.md

   (SNCG), found across layers 2-6.
 Most SNCG cells are CCK-expressing {term}`basket cell`s that also express the cannabinoid receptor CB1, which makes their output sensitive to endocannabinoid signaling.
-Earlier taxonomies placed these cells with VIP and Lamp5 cells in a single Htr3a group.
+Earlier taxonomies placed these cells with VIP and LAMP5 cells in a single Htr3a group.

 SST neuron
 Somatostatin-positive interneuron
+Somatostatin cell
   A type of inhibitory interneuron expressing the molecular marker somatostatin (SST, or sometimes SOM).
 SST neurons typically target the distal dendrites of excitatory neurons, and have important roles in regulating the activity of excitatory neurons.
-SST neurons also inhibit {term}`VIP neuron`s, and some SST subtypes also target {term}`PV neurons`.
+SST neurons also inhibit {term}`VIP neuron`s, and some SST subtypes also target {term}`PV neuron`s.

 Spatial frequency
   How often sinusoidal components of as signal or structure repeat per unit of distance.